cntm-dev/connectome-main/README.md

 Please ensure there is a docker environment in your machine.

-1. make docker image
+1. Make docker image

-    - In the root directory of source code, run `make docker`, it will make cntmology image in docker.
+    - In the root directory of source code, run `make docker`, it will make an Ontology image in docker.

-2. run Ontology image
+2. Run Ontology image

     - Use command `docker run cntmio/cntmology` to run Ontology；